Dunya Mikhail

 Short Bio

 Dunya Mikhail is an Iraqi American poet and writer.
 She is a laureate of the UNESCO Sharja Prize for Arab Culture and has received fellowships from the United States Artists, the Guggenheim, and Kresge.
 Her honors also include Arab American Book Award, and UN Human Rights Award for Freedom of Writing.
-Her books include The War Works Hard (translated by Elizabeth Winslow), shortlisted for the International Griffon Poetry Prize; Diary of a Wave Outside the Sea, won the Arab American Book Award.
+Her books include Tablets: Secrets of the Clay; The War Works Hard (translated by Elizabeth Winslow), shortlisted for the International Griffon Poetry Prize; Diary of a Wave Outside the Sea, won the Arab American Book Award.
 The Iraqi Nights received the Poetry Magazine Translation Award (translated by Kareem James Abu-Zeid), and In Her Feminine Sign, selected as the Wild Card Choice (UK), was chosen by The New York Public Library as one of the ten best poetry books of 2019.
 Her non-fiction The Beekeeper (co-translated with Max Weiss), was a finalist for the National Book Award and was shortlisted for PEN/John Kenneth Galbraith Award.
 The Bird Tattoo, her debut novel, was shortlisted for the International Prize for Arabic Fiction.
 She currently works as a special lecturer of Arabic and poetry at Oakland University in Michigan.

 Visit Author Website